ansys/pystk/doc/source/api/ansys/stk/core/graphics/PathPrimitiveFactory.rst

 PathPrimitiveFactory
 ====================

-.. py:class:: PathPrimitiveFactory
+.. py:class:: ansys.stk.core.graphics.PathPrimitiveFactory

-   Bases: py:obj:`~IPathPrimitiveFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IPathPrimitiveFactory`

    Render a line to the 3D scene.
 Similar to the polyline primitive; however, the PathPrimitive was designed for the efficient addition/removal of points to/from the front or back of the line.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: PathPrimitiveFactory

 Overview
 --------